B3r/gedcom-model/README.md

 ## How to use
 The main class of this model is `GedcomModel`
-Dates are reduced to Gregorian Dates for now
+Dates reduced to Gregorian Dates for now
-If other dates are needed, feel free to implement `IDate`
+If you need other dates, feel free to implement `IDate`